How to deal with cash flow problems / issues?

 When you grant your customers payment terms, be careful to keep some flexibility: because you can always find yourself facing late payments.
 The key therefore lies in anticipating and carefully choosing your payment terms, which we will come back to in the second part of this article.

-Even worse than late payments, outstanding payments are a real disaster for cash flow in small businesses.
-As a result: you generate losses, you have no spare cash, and you in turn end up unable to pay your suppliers.
+Even worse than late payments, outstanding receivables are a real disaster for cash flow in small businesses.
+The negative impact can be enormous: you generate losses, you have no spare cash, and you in turn end up unable to pay your suppliers.

 And once you are in this vicious circle, it is often very difficult to get out of: each year, many companies have to file for bankruptcy because of recurring unpaid amounts.